kids encyclopedia robot

 Pringlea antiscorbutica Mayes fake

-Amsterdam Island and Saint-Paul Island are extinct volcanoes and have been delineated as the Amsterdam and Saint-Paul Islands temperate grasslands ecoregion.
-The highest point in the territory is Mont Ross on Kerguelen Island at 1,850 m (6,070 ft).
-There are very few airstrips on the islands, only existing on islands with weather stations, and the 1,232 km (766 mi) of coastline have no ports or harbors, only offshore anchorages.
+Amsterdam Island and Saint Paul Island are both extinct volcanoes and have been delineated as the Amsterdam and Saint-Paul Islands temperate grasslands ecoregion.
+The highest point in the territory is Mont Ross on Kerguelen Island, standing at 1,850 m (6,070 ft).
+Notably, there are very few airstrips on the islands, existing only on islands with weather stations.
+The 1,232 km (766 mi) of coastline lacks ports or harbors, offering only offshore anchorages.

 Kerguelen VolcanDuDiable